 Image Data Extractor - View EXIF & Metadata

 Extract comprehensive metadata and EXIF data from your images with our free Image Data Extractor .
-Analyze JPEG, PNG, GIF, and other formats to reveal dimensions, file size, color data, camera settings, GPS coordinates, and more.
-Simply upload an image and get all technical details instantly.
+Analyze JPEG, PNG, GIF, and other formats to reveal dimensions, file size, colour data, camera settings, GPS coordinates, and more.
+Simply upload an image and get all technical details instantly — nothing is uploaded to a server.

 How to Extract Image Data